tomkcey/ts-backend-template/README.md

 ### Infrastructure

 To bring the whole infrastructure up, you can either use the shell scripts in `./scripts/*.sh` individually, or the `docker-compose.yml` file with `docker compose up --build`.

+### Tests

+Not all test require external dependencies (like PostgreSQL, Redis, etc).
+To run tests without having to spin up containers for these dependencies, use the `npm run test:nosetup` npm script.